 The Fibre Garden : Natural Roving & Top

 As much as we love dyed colour at The Fibre Garden, we pride ourselves on the collection of natural fibre shades we have been able to gather together.
-Some breeds of sheep vary just a little in tone, while others (such as Shetland) have a myriad of natural colours.
+Some breeds of sheep vary just a little their colour offerings, while others (such as Shetland) have a myriad of natural colours.
 When different colours are available, we try to carry a range from white through dark.
 Certain shades we can regularly get, others come and go from one year to another.

 Don’t be afraid of combining natural shades with dyed ones either.
 That opens to door to all kinds of unique effects in your spinning, knitting, weaving, felting or other crafts.
 Same goes for combining animal fibres with plant fibres or manmade ones.
 The sky is the limit!